heroku/cli/packages/orgs-v5/README.md

 ## `heroku members`

-list members of an organization or a team
+list members of a team or a team

 ```
 USAGE